 Check-in and boarding

-Here we deal with the airline’s DCS or the departure control system.
+Here, we deal with the airline’s DCS, or departure control system.
 This module of the PSS is connected to the CRS and airport devices like self-check-in kiosks, airport agents’ software, baggage drop, and even immigration control.
-The DCS processes all check-in and boarding-related procedures, which starts with ticket validation.
-Also, this system is responsible for entering customs and border security reservation, as well as aircraft weight optimization and cargo handling.
+The DCS processes all check-in and boarding-related procedures, which start with ticket validation.
+This system is also responsible for entering customs and border security reservations, as well as aircraft weight optimization and cargo handling.

 During check-in, a traveler must provide their PNR and name so that the system can match it with ones stored in the CRS and assign a seat.
 This procedure slightly differs online and offline.